astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-Handles the [](#E-System-Windows-Forms-Control-Click 'System.Windows.Forms.Control.Click') event for the Browse button on the configuration File Pathname text box..
+Handles the [](#E-System-Windows-Forms-Control-Click 'System.Windows.Forms.Control.Click') event for the Browse button on the Configuration File Pathname text box..

 ##### Parameters